shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Come in.”

-A black and grey wolf boy pushed the workshop door open and marched inside.
+Her brother Wryonin, a black and grey wolf boy, pushed the workshop door open and marched inside.
 “How’s it coming?”

 Ersatzica looked up at him as she handed him the belt.
 “I fixed your belt, like you asked.
 I stitched it up, good as new, it should last a lot longer now.”

 Wryonin wrapped the belt around his waist and felt around for the items.
 “Where’s the slingshot?”

-“Now, don’t be mad, but…”
+“Now, don’t be mad, but—”

 “Ersatzica, what did you do?”